ultimaille/stlbfgs/README.md

 ctest
 ```

+# Adaptation to LIGEN

+We are going to use this library to calculate the minumum for the Potential Energy Function of a molecule.
+Such function is N dimensional, with N = NUM_ATOMS * 3 and is the sum of four contributions all depending on coordinates of bonded atoms.

+The minimum corrensponds to the positions of the N atoms, position at which has the smaller value.
+Thus it is a point in a NUM_ATOMS * 3 dimensional space.

+We are going to modify `STLBFGS::Optimizer::run` method so it can consider coordinates from two points in space (the two atoms) while calculating the minimum value.

+We will use our representation of molecule on a graph to do so.

 # References

 **[1]** J. Nocedal (1980).
 Updating quasi-Newton matrices with limited storage.
 Mathematics of Computation, 35/151, 773-782.
 3